FichteFoll/InsertDate/README.md

 SublimeText - InsertDate
 ========================

-A plugin for Sublime Text 2 that inserts the current date and/or time according to the format specified and supports named timezones (preferrably using [pytz][pytz], but can interpret the locale's timezone settings if necessary).
+A plugin for Sublime Text **2 and 3** that inserts the current date and/or time according to the format specified and supports named timezones (preferrably using [pytz][pytz], but can interpret the locale's timezone settings if necessary).

 For more information about the accepted formatting syntax, see <http://strfti.me/>.